OxfordCityCouncil/OxfordCityCouncil.github.io/_posts/2018-11-15-collaboration-is-difficult-let-s-do-more-of-it.md

 We decided to put together an exploratory bid to the Local Digital Fund for some work we were interested in starting with chatbots and AI.

 Like a lot of authorities, we'd starting to look at this capability as another tool in our set for automating straightforward tasks, improving service to our customers and reducing costs.
-We'd started to look at Dialogflow as a potential platform, but then we realised we were starting down the path of individualisation.
+We'd begun to look at Dialogflow as a potential platform, but then we realised we were starting down the path of individualisation.

 Wouldn't it be better if we had a common approach?
 What if all councils used the same platform, used a common process library and managed it themselves as a sector?
 Wouldn't that be breaking the mould?